-Toddler development and milestones: your 16-month-old
+Toddler development and milestones: your 1 year and 4 month old

 Your little one is entering a whole new world: the one he makes up himself!
 It's the birth of his imagination.
-Creativity, problem solving, fun and games are ahead in this stage of toddler development.
-Find out what other exciting things your tot can do now!

 Did you notice your tiny tot go "vroom vroom" with his car?
 You're watching the birth of his imagination!
 This is the next stage of cognitive toddler development.